 That’s why it’s not recommended anymore as a pain reliever for seniors.

-The #1 thing to do is make sure your older adult’s doctor is aware of their chronic pain.
-That way they can figure out what’s causing it and develop a pain management plan.
+The most important thing you can do is ensure that your older adult’s doctor is aware of their chronic pain.
+That way, they can determine what’s causing it and develop a personalized pain management plan.

 There are also many safer, non-drug options available for pain relief.

-Make sure to ask about them because busy doctors may not volunteer the information.
+Be sure to ask about them, as busy doctors may not volunteer the information.

 Note: Avoid any over-the-counter medications marked “PM.”
 That means it’s also supposed to make people sleepy.
-That ingredient is typically an anticholinergic drug and is bad for the brain.
+That ingredient is typically an anticholinergic drug, which is detrimental to the brain.
 It can make dementia worse or increase dementia risk.

 5. What to do if more pain relief is needed